braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/accessing_your_account.md

 ---
-nav_title: Getting Your Account
+nav_title: Accessing Your Account
-article_title: Getting Your Account
+article_title: Accessing Your Account
 page_order: 2
 page_type: reference
-description: "This article covers how to get your Braze account and how to log in once granted access."
+description: "This article covers how to get your Braze account, how to log in once granted access, and how to go about resetting your Braze password."

 ---

-# Getting your account
+# Accessing your account

 If you are your company's first Braze user and logging in for the first time, you will receive a welcome email from `@alerts.braze.com` asking you to confirm your email and log in on the first day of your contract.